awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-langchain-common-layer/README.md

 Make sure you have sufficient quota for each of the services implemented in this solution.
 For more information, refer to [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).

 To view the service quotas for all AWS services in the documentation without switching pages, view the information in the [Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aws-general.pdf#aws-service-information) page in the PDF instead.

+## Clean up

+When deleting your stack which uses this construct, do not forget to go over the following instructions to avoid unexpected charges:
+  - delete the lambda layers uploaded to the account

 ***
 &copy; Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.